FOREX-Dollar slips to 2-week low vs yen as Treasury yields fall

 Japan's Nikkei stock index - which tends to move in the opposite direction to the yen - shed 1.3 percent as Toshiba Corp dived 16 percent after news of potential massive writedowns led to a downgrade of its credit ratings.
 The dollar dipped 0.8 percent to 116.30 yen.

-Against a basket of major currencies, the greenback fell 0.6 percent to a one-week low, extending falls late on Wednesday after data showed contracts to buy previously owned U.S. homes falling to their lowest level in nearly a year.
+Against a basket of major currencies, the greenback fell almost half a percent to a one-week low, extending falls late on Wednesday after data showed contracts to buy previously owned U.S. homes falling to their lowest level in nearly a year.

 "We had a huge sell-off in the U.S. bond market since the U.S. election...so perhaps we've seen the crescendo of selling, at least initially," said MUFG currency economist Lee Hardman, in London.